emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 [scoped-packages]: https://blog.npmjs.org/post/116936804365/solving-npms-hard-problem-naming-packages

-While namespaced component invocations pushed the limits of verbosity, combining them with scoped packages blew past that limit.
+Component invocations with scoped packages blew past the verbosity limit.
 We simply could not bring ourselves to accept a syntax that commonly produced code like this:

 ```handlebars
 {{#@my-company/ember-ui-library::small-button}}
   ...
 {{/@my-company/ember-ui-library::small-button}}
 ```

+We also had concerns that this was confusing to scan visually, considering that `@` already means a component argument and `/` already means a closing tag.

 While Ember had been using it for years, around this time JavaScript module syntax (`import Post from './post'`) started gaining significant traction in